 The foregoing shall not apply to any decline in circulation for reasons specified in No. 44.
 The guaranteed circulation shall be the circulation specified in the ad rate card or expressly indicated as such in some other manner.
 Claims for a price reduction shall also be excluded for orders where the Publisher had informed the Customer of the decline in circulation on such a timely basis as to enable the Customer to rescind the contract prior to the publication of the advertisement.

 38. (Special provisions for a decline in circulation relating to publications publishing issuerelated circulation data).
 In departure from No. 37, in the case of publications which publish issuerelated circulation data , a decline in circulation shall only result in a price reduction if and to the extent it exceeds 10 per cent (fluctuation range) for a guaranteed circulation of up to 500,000 copies and 5 per cent /fluctuation range) for a guaranteed circulation of over 500,000 copies.
 The foregoing shall not apply to any decline in circulations for reasons specified in No. 44.
 The basis for the circulation shall be the total sold circulation as defined by the German Audit Bureau for Circulations (Informationsgemeinschaft zur Feststellung der Verbreitung von Werbeträgern e.V. – “IVW”).
 It is calculated for the insertion year from the average circulation of the four quarters prior to the insertion year unless the Publisher stated an absolute number as a guaranteed circulation in the respective ad rate card.
-Prerequisite for a price reduction is an advertising order that is eligible for discounts.
+Prerequisite for a price reduction is an advertising order that is eligible for discounts based on the volume discount scale and for at least three issues.
 The price reduction shall be calculated on an order-per-advertiser basis, unless the parties agreed to billing based on brands to be defined upon placement of the order.
 The potential price reduction shall be calculated as the balance of the shortfall and overruns in circulation of the booked issues within the insertion year.
 A refund claim shall be asserted within six months after the end of the insertion year.
 The refund shall be based on the Customer net figure, taking into account the agency fee already granted in the form of a credit for additional advertising space or, where this is not possible, in cash.
 The extent of the refund is determined from the extent of the net accumulated circulation outside the fluctuation bandwidth.
 A refund claim only applies:

 39. In terms of individual agreements with agencies and Direct Clients, the Publisher may deviate from the GTCs and the ad rate cards; in particular, the Publisher may enter into agreements for the purchase of advertising packages.
 Within the scope of such an agreement, the Publisher reserves the right to allow agencies to resell advertising spaces in their own name and for their own account.
 There is no entitlement to such an agreement being concluded.
 Moreover, the Publisher reserves the right also to grant such discounts or price reductions to an agency that is independent of the individual advertising order or advertiser in question.